JupiterJesus/SwitchManager/SwitchManager/Readme.md

 Build with the Release profile and copy the /bin/Release contents elsewhere.
 This is a portable app and requires no installation, though there are several files that are absolutely necessary to proper functioning and should be included in the application's Working Directory.
 Make sure to include blank.jpg in the WD.
-Include certs/Certificate.cert and certs/Ticket.tik or NSP repacking will not work.
-Their location can be customized via App.config, but the default is WD/certs/*.

 CDN downloading requires a working switch certificate.
 Please don't include a certificate when distributing to others.
 It is almost certainly illegal, and a good way to have that cert banned very quickly, ESPECIALLY if it is your personal certificate.
 It is the user's responsibility to provide eshop.pfx (there is no in-app facilty to convert shopN.pem to a PFX file) and a client certificate in either PEM or PFX form, which can be imported via the Import New Credentials menu item.

+NOTE: eShop data access is not implemented, and there is no timetable for its inclusion.

 Hactool is necessary for proper functioning.
-The default location for it is in WD/hactool/*.
+The default location for it is in {applicationDirectory}/hactool/*.
 I'm not sure about the ethics or legality of including hactool with a release, but it is probably fine.
 The user will need to get their own switch keys (hactool/keys.txt by default) since it isn't legal to distribute.
 Keys.txt is necessary for functionality.